-However, the project had its inceptions back in 2009.
-The family wanted to develop their own unique brand of Irish whiskey, although running an on-site distillery was not initially on the cards.
+However, the project had its inception back in 2009.
+The family wanted to develop their own unique Irish whiskey brand, although running an on-site distillery was not initially on the cards.
 So they entered into a partnership with Cooley Distillery – based in County Louth – to blend and bottle whiskeys under their own brand.
-Yet Alex Conyngham felt they could do better, as the castle boasted ample space, 250-year-old stables and grain stores.
+Yet Alex Conyngham felt they could do better, as the castle boasted ample space, 250-year-old stables, and grain stores.
 Nevertheless, he realized that the project would require a massive investment; dating back from the 18th century, the buildings and equipment required considerable renovation and conservation work.
-So after many long nights and exciting meetings, the family announced their partnership with Brown Forman in 2015.
-Owner of the iconic Jack Daniel’s Tennessee Whiskey brand, Brown Forman invested over US$45m is helping to design and build a modern distillery and tasting room that would seamlessly blend into the landscape and historical legacy of Slane Castle.
-The visitor centre has already become a hit with spirit aficionados from all over Ireland, while the whiskey itself has won rave reviews.
+After many long nights and exciting meetings, the family announced their partnership with Brown Forman in 2015.
+Owner of the iconic Jack Daniel’s Tennessee Whiskey brand, Brown Forman, invested over US$45m to design and build a modern distillery and tasting room that would seamlessly blend into the landscape and historical legacy of Slane Castle.
+The visitor center has already become a hit with spirit aficionados from all over Ireland, while the whiskey itself has won rave reviews.

 The initial product was a blended Irish whiskey – purchased from unnamed distilleries – that includes both malt and grain whiskey.
 The family proudly boasts that the whiskey is “triple casked,” which means that it is aged in 3 distinct types of oak barrel: whiskey casks from the Brown Forman cooperage, in addition to used Tennessee whiskey and bourbon casks and barrels used to age sherry in Jerez de la Frontera, Spain.
 This complex maturation process lends the whiskey a distinctly honeyed, rich character, with vanilla and mocha notes that fill the palate.
-Make no mistake, Slane Irish Whiskey is a blockbuster, a mouth-filling whiskey full of sweet notes of banana bread, clove, incense, toffee and toasted nuts.
-The viscosity is only matched by the intensity of the finish.
+Make no mistake; Slane Irish Whiskey is a blockbuster, a mouth-filling whiskey full of sweet notes of banana bread, clove, incense, toffee, and toasted nuts.
+The intensity of the finish only matches the viscosity.

 Slane Irish Whiskey Triple Casked